cluelessjoe/kotlin-playground/README.md

 A nice way to resolve this is to use [Kotlin Arrow](https://arrow-kt.io/docs/core/)'s [Validated](https://arrow-kt.io/docs/apidocs/arrow-core/arrow.core/-validated/) to allow [accumulating errors](https://arrow-kt.io/docs/patterns/error_handling/).

 What's accumulating errors?
-Simply that, when validating some input, often you don't want to fail the validation of the first error, but rather to collect them all.
+Simply that, when validating some input, often you don't want to stop the validation at the first error, but rather to collect them all.

 This avoids loops of input/error/changing and allows exhaustive error messages :).